Smart Health Checks

 Copyright/Legal: Copyright © 2022+ Australian Government Department of Health and Aged Care - All rights reserved.
 This content is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
 See https://creativecommons.org/licenses/by-sa/4.0/. |

-Smart Forms is a FHIR-based solution aimed to demonstrate effective undertaking of health care assessments.
-It leverages SMART App Launch and the Structured Data Capture specification to support better clinical outcomes, improved clinical workflow, enhance the usefulness of information in the practice record and improve interoperability of health information.
+The Smart Health Checks App is a FHIR-based client application aimed at demonstrating effective undertaking of healthcare assessments.
+It leverages SMART App Launch, Structured Data Capture specification and AU Core to improve clinical workflow, enhance the usefulness of information in the practice record and improve interoperability of health information to support better clinical outcomes.

 Package hl7.fhir.uv.extensions.r4#5.2.0 This IG defines the global extensions - the ones defined for everyone.
 These extensions are always in scope wherever FHIR is being used (built Mon, Feb 10, 2025 21:45+1100+11:00) |